Learning the PCB Design Software Shortcuts to Hack Your Design Growth

 Shortcuts for toggling views.

-Additionally, you may want to know your shortcuts to rotate your PCB within a view.
+Additionally, you may want to know your shortcuts to rotate your printed circuit board within a view.
 This one should be more obvious than not, however, I feel that this is not utilized as much as it could be.
 The absolute best and most efficient way to rotate your board is simply to hold ‘Shift’ + ‘Right Click’ + drag however you’d like the rotation to go.

 Fit Board to Screen

-Often times, I’ve left a command running in AD while I navigate to my web browser to check a reference of some kind which has lead to my view running away from me leaving my board nowhere in sight.
+Often times, I’ve left a command running in AD while I navigate to my web browser to check a reference of some kind.
+This leads to my view running away from me and leaving my circuit board nowhere in sight.
 My solution used to be to zoom out as far as I can and pray I could find the board again.

 A better way to alleviate this problem is to quickly ‘Fit Board’ which simply fits the board to the active window, thus locating my lost board for me.